Paramotor essential toolkit

 by Had Robinson

 You have purchased a $6,000 paramotor and you are going to use $10 worth of tools (some screwdrivers and a pair of pump pliers) to work on it.
 I hope this does not make sense.
-Paramotors, BTW, are NOT Toyota engineered wonder-machines.
-They are made mostly in small shops in the EU where incompetent and/or lazy workers cannot be fired = poor quality control.
-But Italian engines can run at full throttle better than any others so we put up with it.
+Paramotors are not Toyota-engineered wonder-machines.
+They are made mostly in small shops in Italy where incompetent and/or lazy workers cannot be fired and this makes quality control a serious problem.
+I see enough of it in the engines that come in here.
+But Italian engines can run at full throttle better than any others, so we put up with it.

 These are the tools that you need to properly service most paramotors.

-While Harbor Freight does not make professional quality tools, they are more than adequate for the occasional mechanic.
+While the Harbor Freight tools listed below are not their professional (and more expensive line), they are more than adequate for the occasional mechanic.
 Failure to use the proper tools is a guarantee that you will damage your engine.
 Suffice it to say, there are some who lack basic mechanic-type skills or would rather not work on their engines.
 In that case, contact a competent local mechanic who knows high performance 2 stroke engines.
 These are almost always the chainsaw, kart racing, or dirt-bike guys.
 If at all possible, find a kart racing engine expert.
-The kart clubs are everywhere in the U.S. These guys are the world experts on 2 stroke engines and the diaphragm carburetors used in paramotors.
+The kart clubs are everywhere in the U.S. and these guys are the world experts on 2 stroke engines and the diaphragm carburetors used in paramotors.

 Basic Tools